remix-run/remix-website/data/posts/remixing-shopify-workshops.md

   return (
     <main className="workshop-collections">
-      {renderedContent &&
-        renderedContent.map((fileData) => {
+      {renderedContent.map((fileData) => {
-          return <WorkshopCard />;
+          return <WorkshopCard fileData={fileData} />;
         })}
     </main>
   );
 }
 ```

-No useEffect, no spinning loaders, no state libraries.
-I iterated through the `renderedContent` array and trusted Remix to rerender when the URL changes.
+No `useEffect`, no spinning loaders, no state libraries.
+I iterated through the `renderedContent` array and trusted Remix to re-render when the URL changes.
 Notice the `URL()` constructor?
 That’s the same one that’s used and [documented for the web](https://developer.mozilla.org/en-US/docs/Web/API/URL/URL), so I didn’t need to learn anything new.

 Since Remix took care of all data loading for us, we only needed to use two small state objects in React to track the current workshop step and some analytics events.
-Remix helped us to create really tidy React components—and less time debugging React leads to happy developers everywhere.
+Remix helped us to create really tidy React components — and less time debugging React leads to happy developers everywhere.

 The filter buttons are `<Link>` components that turn into accessible anchor links.
 The page even works with JavaScript disabled.
 When JavasScript is enabled, there are lots of nice features that Remix offers.
 Category filter buttons include a `preventScrollReset` prop that will help to maintain the user’s scroll position as the page re-renders.
 Scroll preservation has always been a pain point in single-page applications, so chalk up another huge time saver for Remix.
 Another nice feature of Remix is its hooks, which help you write stateful code without creating state machines.
 A category `<Link>` can be styled as “active” by reading the URL search parameters with the `useSearchParams()` hook.